 Remove the Silver Skin from the Tenderloin and tie the tail under using butchers string.

-Prepare the Dry Rub from the following ingredients
+Prepare the Dry Rub from the following ingredients or purchase ours here

 - Half cup ground coffee